-I emphasize the importance of honing your writing skills independently for your success in this course and beyond it.
-It is crucial to understand that AI engines cannot replace the essential skill development that comes with writing practice.
-By practicing writing independently, you will refine your critical thinking abilities, enhance your communication skills, and develop a unique voice that reflects your understanding of psychological concepts.
+Understanding that AI engines cannot replace the essential skill development that comes with writing practice is crucial.
+Practicing writing independently will refine your critical thinking abilities, enhance your communication skills, and develop a unique voice reflecting your understanding of psychological concepts.
 If you choose to use generative artificial intelligence tools to assist you in the assignments in this course, this use MUST be documented in an appendix for each assignment.
 The documentation should include what tool(s) were used, how they were used (e.g., include your prompts), and how the results from the AI were incorporated into the submitted work.
+If it is evident that AI-generated writing has been submitted without modification or citation, this will be flagged as a potential case of academic misconduct, and you may receive 0% on your coursework following a discussion with your instructor.